jcarterlab/Cast-Away/Cast_Away.md

 ## **Disclaimer**

-This is not proof that being landlocked negatively affects economic development.
+The data above are not proof that being landlocked negatively affects economic development.
 It remains entirely possible that another factor not accounted for here is causing the apparent difference we see between landlocked and not landlocked countries.
 Yet while this remains